material-components/material-components-ios/README.md

 # Material Components for iOS

-Material Components for iOS (MDC-iOS) help developers execute [Material Design](https://www.material.io).
+Material Components for iOS (MDC-iOS) helps developers execute [Material Design](https://www.material.io).
 Developed by a core team of engineers and UX designers at Google, these components enable a reliable development workflow to build beautiful and functional iOS apps.

 Material Components for iOS are written in Objective-C and support Swift and Interface Builder.